 Emergency Medical Technician

-OBJECTIVE Emergency Medical Technicians provide out of hospital emergency medical care and transportation for critical and emergent patients who access the emergency medical services (EMS) system.
-EMTs have the basic knowledge and skills necessary to stabilize and safely transport patients ranging from non-emergency and routine medical transports to life threatening emergencies.
+OBJECTIVE Emergency Medical Technicians provide out-of-hospital emergency medical care and transportation for critical and emergent patients who access the emergency medical services (EMS) system.
+EMTs have the basic knowledge and skills necessary to stabilize and safely transport patients ranging from non-emergency and routine medical transports to life-threatening emergencies.
 Emergency Medical Technicians function as part of a comprehensive EMS response system, under medical oversight.
-Emergency Medical Technicians perform interventions with the basic equipment typically found on an ambulance.
+Emergency Medical Technicians perform interventions with the basic equipment typically found in an ambulance.
 Emergency Medical Technicians are a critical link between the scene of an emergency and the health care system.
-The Objective of the Emergency Medical Technician program is to prepare competent entry level students in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
-Within the fast-paced and constantly adapting world of Emergency Medical Services, the Emergency Medical Technician may find themselves performing skills during on-scene treatment, in an ambulance, helicopter or on an off-shore oil rig.
+The Objective of the Emergency Medical Technician program is to prepare competent entry-level students in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains.
+Within the fast-paced and constantly adapting world of Emergency Medical Services, Emergency Medical Technicians may find themselves performing skills during on-scene treatment, in an ambulance, helicopter, or on an off-shore oil rig.

 EXTERNSHIP Externship/Field courses are a critical component of this program.
-Students are supervised by trained and certified professionals during such courses, and they must know there is a zero tolerance policy for inappropriate and/or unsafe actions or behaviors.
+Students are supervised by trained and certified professionals during such courses, and they must know there is a zero-tolerance policy for inappropriate and/or unsafe actions or behaviors.
 Essential documentation of patient care is also a critical element of clinical courses, and satisfactory verbal and written communication in clinical activities is a must.
-Students are required to complete the required externship hours and other related learning activities prior to graduation.
+Students are required to complete the required externship hours and other related learning activities before graduation.
 Students are not paid for work performed at the externship site.

 PLAN OF STUDY COURSE

 Pharmacology and ALS Skills